Prequel-Inc/habr_optimizers/README.md

 ### Repository structure:
 * common
   * benchmark.py Contains trainloop and class for data that is shared between different models in one run.
-  * models.py Models for MNIST and mobile classifier.
+  * models.py Model for MNIST.
   * optimizers.py List of optimizers.
   * schedulers.py List of schedulers and their parameters.
   * setup.py CLI for both types of experiments and some common preparation.